 On the right, the portrait of the Japanese artist ( Courtesy Yayoi Kusama Studio Inc., Ota Fine Arts, Tokyo and Victoria Miro, London © Yayoi Kusama)

-It is a trend that has become popular in the last fifteen years: Contemporary artists are increasingly solicited by the big luxurious brands to make of their products real works of art.
+It is a trend that has become popular in the last fifteen years: contemporary artists are increasingly sought out by big luxurious brands during Fashion Week to make their products into real works of art.
 Among the most remarkable collaborations, we can mention that of Louis Vuitton and the internationally recognized Japanese artist Yayoi Kusama in 2012.
 This collaboration even gave part to the creation of a Pop-up store entirely designed by the artist!
-Another anecdote: even if this trend is kind of recent, Dali and the designer Elsa Schiaparelli worked together several times during the 30s, creating sets of clothes completely surreal such as a hat in the shape of a…..shoe.
+Another example: even if this trend is kind of recent, Dali and the designer Elsa Schiaparelli worked together several times during the 30s, creating sets of completely surreal clothes such as a hat in the shape of a…shoe.

-Between a Parade and Contemporary Art: A Perform
+Between a Runway and Contemporary Art: A Performance

 Performance for the presentation of Martin Margiela’s collection for H&M, 2012

-A contemporary artistic medium by excellence, a performance has the same essence as a fashion show: they are both ephemeral.
-This common feature has given the idea to some fashion houses of presenting their collections by breaking with the traditional codes of parades, and instead creating a real artistic show.
-This was the case of Maison Margiela which organized a performance to present their collection for H&M. The performance, which took place in an abandoned building in New York, the performance consisted in models of the brand dancing on squares of colored sand….. a game about the shape and movement to reveal the garment.
+An excellent contemporary art medium, a performance, has the same essence as a fashion show: they are both ephemeral.
+This common feature has given the idea to some fashion houses of presenting their collections during Fashion Week by breaking with the traditional codes of runways, and instead creating a real artistic show.
+This was the case of Maison Margiela which organized a performance to present their collection for H&M. The performance, which took place in an abandoned building in New York, consisted of models dancing on squares of colored sand… a spectacle with the aim of giving shape and movement to reveal the garment.

 A Source of Mutual Inspiration